 Here are a couple of very useful ways to use your elbows to both defend and attack your BJJ opponents.

-Use your Elbows to Control your Opponent’s Hips
+Use Your Elbows to Control the Opponent’s Hips

 I can’t stress enough the importance of controlling your opponent’s hips at every moment of a match.
 You can use your elbows to control your opponent’s hips from many positions: Side control, half guard, and guard passing are the most common.